-If at any time, you did not mainly reside in New Zealand you won't be entitled to member tax credits for the period you were away.
-If you've received member tax credits for these periods, it's important that a statutory declaration be supplied at the time of your withdrawal stating any periods for which you did not reside mainly in New Zealand to ensure we're aware your member tax credit amount is wrong.
+If at any time, you did not mainly reside in New Zealand you won't be entitled to Government contributions for the period you were away.
+If you've received Government contributions for these periods, it's important that a statutory declaration be supplied at the time of your withdrawal stating any periods for which you did not reside mainly in New Zealand to ensure we're aware your Government contribution amount is wrong.